 News and Letters

 Abstracts are not required for News and Letters submissions.
-There are three main types of submissions:
+There are two main types of submissions:

 - News Articles highlight current events in the field of medicine as well as significant medical Articles should not exceed 500 words.

 - Letters to the Editor are meant for readers to express their opinion in response to any articles published in past issues of the UBCMJ.
 Limit of 250 words.

 The aim of this section is to provide a platform for intellectual dialogue on topics relevant to the study and practice of medicine.
 Articles submitted to this section should correspond to one of the following descriptions outlined below.
 A 75-100 word abstract is required; this is not included in the word counts described below:

 - Subjective pieces relevant to medical studies, life as a future physician, or the current social context of medicine.
 Commentaries may draw on personal experiences to convey the writer’s perspective.
 Articles should not exceed 1000 words.

 - An article that highlights the significance of an interesting research study or area from a clinical perspective.
 If focusing on an article, the author should summarize the research methodology and findings, critically evaluate the experimental design, suggest future experiments, and discuss current research trends in that field.
 Articles should not exceed 1000 words.